shakacode/cypress-on-rails/README.md

 The generator modifies/adds the following files/directory in your application:
 * `config/environments/test.rb`
-* `config/initializers/cypress_on_rails` used to configure CypressDev
+* `config/initializers/cypress_on_rails.rb` used to configure Cypress on Rails
 * `spec/cypress/e2e/` contains your cypress tests
-* `spec/cypress/support/on-rails.js` contains CypressDev support code
+* `spec/cypress/support/on-rails.js` contains Cypress on Rails support code
-* `spec/cypress/app_commands/scenarios/` contains your CypressDev scenario definitions
+* `spec/cypress/app_commands/scenarios/` contains your Cypress on Rails scenario definitions
-* `spec/cypress/cypress_helper.rb` contains helper code for CypressDev app commands
+* `spec/cypress/cypress_helper.rb` contains helper code for Cypress on Rails app commands

-if you are not using database_cleaner look at `spec/cypress/app_commands/clean.rb`. if you are not using factory_bot look at `spec/cypress/app_commands/factory_bot.rb`.
+If you are not using `database_cleaner` look at `spec/cypress/app_commands/clean.rb`.
+If you are not using `factory_bot` look at `spec/cypress/app_commands/factory_bot.rb`.

-Now you can create scenarios and commands that are plain ruby files that get loaded through middleware, the ruby sky is your limit.
+Now you can create scenarios and commands that are plain Ruby files that get loaded through middleware, the ruby sky is your limit.

 ### Update your database.yml

-When writing cypress test on your local it's recommended to start your server in development mode so that changes you make are picked up without having to restart the server.
+When running `cypress test` on your local computer it's recommended to start your server in development mode so that changes you make are picked up without having to restart the server.
-It's recommend you update your database.yml to check if the CYPRESS environment variable is set and switch it to the test database otherwise cypress will keep clearing your development database.
+It's recommended you update your `database.yml` to check if the `CYPRESS` environment variable is set and switch it to the test database otherwise cypress will keep clearing your development database.

-for example:
+For example:
 ```yaml
 development:
   <<: *default